microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgIdentityGovernanceTermOfUseAgreementAcceptance.md

 BODYPARAMETER <IMicrosoftGraphAgreementAcceptance>: agreementAcceptance
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
-  - `[AgreementFileId <String>]`: The identifier of the agreement file accepted by the user.
+  - `[AgreementFileId <String>]`: ID of the agreement file accepted by the user.
-  - `[AgreementId <String>]`: The identifier of the agreement.
+  - `[AgreementId <String>]`: ID of the agreement.
   - `[DeviceDisplayName <String>]`: The display name of the device used for accepting the agreement.
   - `[DeviceId <String>]`: The unique identifier of the device used for accepting the agreement.
-  - `[DeviceOSType <String>]`: The operating system used to accept the agreement.
+  - `[DeviceOSType <String>]`: The operating system used for accepting the agreement.
-  - `[DeviceOSVersion <String>]`: The operating system version of the device used to accept the agreement.
+  - `[DeviceOSVersion <String>]`: The operating system version of the device used for accepting the agreement.
   - `[ExpirationDateTime <DateTime?>]`: The expiration date time of the acceptance.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[RecordedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[State <String>]`: agreementAcceptanceState
   - `[UserDisplayName <String>]`: Display name of the user when the acceptance was recorded.
   - `[UserEmail <String>]`: Email of the user when the acceptance was recorded.
-  - `[UserId <String>]`: The identifier of the user who accepted the agreement.
+  - `[UserId <String>]`: ID of the user who accepted the agreement.
   - `[UserPrincipalName <String>]`: UPN of the user when the acceptance was recorded.

 INPUTOBJECT <IIdentityGovernanceIdentity>: Identity Parameter